Koh-i-Sultan: Local

 Potassium-argon (K-Ar) dating of the Miri summit has yielded an age of 200,000 years, and an older date (5,900,000 ± 2,800,000) has been obtained from the northwestern centre.
 Between the two are andesite dates of 5,630,000 ± 90,000 years and 2,390,000 ± 50,000 years.
 Although the last activity occurred during the Pleistocene (probably a large eruption), volcanism began earlier.
+After a phase of erosion, an ash fall occurred.
 The youngest date, obtained from K-Ar dating of pumice, is 90,000 ± 10,000 years.
 Koh-i-Sultan's Pleistocene activity is probably related to the formation of travertine deposits, which are mined.

-Although the volcano has experienced relatively little dissection, the western cone has been eroded to the base.
+Although the volcano has experienced relatively little dissection, the western cone has been eroded to the base and there is widespread hydrothermal alteration of rocks.
 Post-volcanic erosion has created an apron of rock fragments at Koh-i-Sultan's base, with radially incised valleys bearing traces of energetic stream erosion emanating from the volcanic cones.
 Koh-i-Sultan's remaining rock formations often have irregular shapes with a striking appearance; a 1909 report noted the presence of a monolith-shaped rock 300 ft and a dome-shaped rock formation, Koh-i-Kansuri.
 Neza e Sultan ("Sultan's Spear") is a major spear-shaped rock formation, about 1000 ft high with a basal diameter of 300 ft.
 Weathering has created longitudinal fissures in the rock.
 Similar pillars are found elsewhere on the volcano, reminding early explorers of Gothic architecture and minarets.
 Neza e Sultan (possibly named after the mythical Sultan-i-Pir-Khaisar, who is reportedly buried nearby), at the westernmost crater, was discovered by Europeans in 1877.
 The rock formations may be necks of old volcanic centres.
 Gravel, pebbles and sand form playas and dunes, also found in dry valleys.